Product Rule, Chain Rule & Inverse Functions

 Generalized Product Rule

-What if you have many factors multiplied together?
-The pattern extends naturally.
-To differentiate, go through each factor one at a time: differentiate that one factor, leave the rest alone, then add up all the pieces.
+When there are many factors multiplied together, the pattern extends naturally.
+To differentiate, one proceeds through each factor in turn: differentiate that one factor, leave the rest unchanged, then sum all the resulting terms.

 Example: \(y = f^2 \cdot g^3 \cdot h^{-4}\)